Gamification in UX: How to Boost User Engagement

 Source

-The final example is a product we designed: Geisted.
+The final example is a product we designed, incorporating game mechanics: Geisted.
 This NFT marketplace enables artists to buy and sell digital artworks.

 Geisted also includes an offline component, allowing users to purchase tickets for offline events and receive NFTs as rewards.

-The platform heavily incorporates collectibles that users can trade, providing tangible rewards for engagement with the product.
+The platform heavily incorporates collectibles that users can trade, providing tangible rewards for engagement with the product and enhancing user engagement.

 A collection of UI elements featuring an NFT marketplace we designed